The Kitchens I’m Drawn to Right Now All Share One Thing: Wabi-Sabi Decor That Makes a Space Feel Lived-In — Here's My Edit

 (Image credit: Future)

 The Wabi-Sabi style is rooted in Japanese philosophy, celebrates beauty in imperfection.
 The idea that objects become more meaningful as they age and gather history.
-In kithens especially, that mindset feels incredibly relevant right now.
-Instead of chasing perfection, we're leaning towards spaces that feel honest and lived in.
+In kitchens especially, that mindset feels particularly relevant right now.
+Rather than striving for pristine spaces, there’s a growing shift towards rooms that feel honest, relaxed, and truly lived in.

-It's rarely about adding more; it's choosing pieces with presence.
-Handmade ceramics, wood that shows its grain, stoneware with subtle irregularities — objects that feel grounding in the hand and natural within the space.
+It’s rarely about adding more.
+Instead, it’s about choosing pieces with presence: handmade ceramics, timber that proudly shows its grain, stoneware marked by subtle irregularities.
+Objects that feel grounding in the hand and effortless within the space.

 an all timber wabi sabi style kitchen with exposed rafters